-- We are part of a cutting-edge research-intensive university.
-The University of North Carolina at Chapel Hill School of Nursing (SON) provides a wonderfully rich and diverse environment within which to conduct research.
+- Are part of a cutting-edge research-intensive university, with a wonderfully rich and diverse environment within which to conduct research.

-- The SON is part of a strong health science division including public health, pharmacy, medicine, and dentistry which are all located on the main campus of the University.
+- Are part of an extraordinarily strong health science division that includes public health, pharmacy, medicine, social work and dentistry – all of which are located on the main campus of the University.

 - The University is home to 121 interdisciplinary research centers, institutes, and initiatives that bring faculty together across campus to collaborative research-focused areas.

-- SON faculty, doctoral, and postdoctoral fellows are very active members of many of these centers.
+- SON faculty, doctoral, and postdoctoral fellows are highly active members of many of these centers.

 - The Biobehavioral Laboratory (BBL) assists with the development of biological and behavioral measuring techniques for the study of chronic illness and nursing intervention outcomes.

-- The T32 training grant on Prevention and Management of Chronic Illness and the T32 training grant on Healthcare Quality and Patient Outcomes present research seminars for doctoral and postdoctoral students and opportunities for student involvement in funded studies.
+- The T32 training grant on Prevention and Management of Chronic Illness provides extensive opportunities for doctoral and postdoctoral trainees to be involved in funded studies.
+Continued funding has been sought for the T32 training grant in Health Care Quality and Patient Outcomes, which is also designed to support doctoral and postdoctoral trainees.

-- The Research Support Center (RSC) assists in grant development, preparation and submission.
+- The Office of Research Support and Consultation (RSC) http://nursing.unc.edu/research/office-of-research-support-consultation/ assists in grant development, preparation and submission.

 - The Center for Lifelong Learning (CLL) offers a series of research institutes every summer.